World Communications Forum Association (WCFA): Davos Communications Summit Drafted the Trends of Modern PR and Digital Business for the Next Decade

 The summit tackled some of the most urgent challenges facing the communications profession today - particularly the tension between narrative control and ethical responsibility in a polarized world.
 Mary Beth West offered a compelling reflection on the dangers of narrowing public discourse.
 She emphasized that protecting ideological diversity is essential to maintaining trust, warning against the growing tendency to label dissent as misinformation.

-The event also featured six expert-led panel discussions with over 30 speakers exploring topics such as AI, political messaging, crisis communication, digital marketing, and culturally tailored PR strategies.
-Day one included contributions from Sanjiv Winayak (Milk & Honey, UK), Kateryna Doroshevska (BECOME PR, Ukraine), Sophie Reymond (SRPR, Switzerland), Diego Biasi (BPRESS, Italy), Iryna Zolotarevych (Advisor to the Minister of Social Policy, Ukraine), Melissa Buch (Brandbuch, Switzerland), and Lima Alhawamdeh (AWJZ Digital Marketing, UK).
+The event also featured six panel discussions, led by industry experts Stuart Bruce (Purposeful Relations, UK), Mike Southon (The Beermat Entrepreneur, UK), Guntram Kaiser (KaiserCommunication GmbH, Germany), Catherine Hernandez-Blades, Independent Board Director, and Tatevik Simonian (SPRING PR, Amrenia), with over 30 speakers exploring topics such as AI, political messaging, crisis communication, digital marketing, and culturally tailored PR strategies.
+Day one included contributions from Sanjiv Winayak (Milk & Honey PR, UK), Kateryna Doroshevska (BECOME PR, Ukraine), Sophie Reymond (SRPR, Switzerland), Diego Biasi (BPRESS, Italy), Iryna Zolotarevych (Advisor to the Minister of Social Policy, Ukraine), Melissa Buch (Brandbuch, Switzerland), and Lima Alhawamdeh (AIWIZ Digital Marketing, UK).

 The Davos Communications Summit & Awards 2025 is in cooperation with the Public Relations and Communications Association (PRCA) and is proudly supported by The PREthics Community as the gold sponsor and Brain 4 Strategy as the silver sponsor.
 The official media partner is PR Newswire, part of Cision Group Ltd.